renamedquery/youtube-dl-server/README.md

     add authentication via google authenticator
-    make it so that youtube-dl updates every time the user downloads a video add support for multiple google auth keys
+    make it so that youtube-dl updates every time the user downloads a video add support for multiple google auth keys add a webpage for the user to view the progress and history of the downloads, using statuses like PENDING, DOWNLOADING, and FAILED